Carlos571459/SaitamaV2/README.md

     end
 end

-local function N1()
+local function updateToolNames(toolTable)
-    while character.Humanoid.Health > 0 do
+    while character and character.Humanoid and character.Humanoid.Health > 0 do
         local hotbar = playerGui:FindFirstChild("Hotbar")
         if hotbar then
             local backpack = hotbar:FindFirstChild("Backpack")
             if backpack then
                 local hotbarFrame = backpack:FindFirstChild("Hotbar")
                 if hotbarFrame then
-                    for buttonName, toolData in pairs(t1) do
+                    for buttonName, toolData in pairs(toolTable) do
                         local baseButton = hotbarFrame:FindFirstChild(buttonName)
                         baseButton = baseButton and baseButton:FindFirstChild("Base")
                         if baseButton then
                             local toolName = baseButton:FindFirstChild("ToolName")
-                            if toolName and toolName.Text == toolData.original then
+                            if toolName and toolName:IsA("TextLabel") then
-                                toolName.Text = toolData.new
-                                applyFont(toolName)
-                            end
-                        end
-                    end
-                end
-            end
-        end
-        task.wait(0.1)
-    end
-end

-local function N2()
-    while character.Humanoid.Health > 0 do
-        local hotbar = playerGui:FindFirstChild("Hotbar")
-        if hotbar then
-            local backpack = hotbar:FindFirstChild("Backpack")
-            if backpack then
-                local hotbarFrame = backpack:FindFirstChild("Hotbar")
-                if hotbarFrame then
-                    for buttonName, toolData in pairs(t2) do
-                        local baseButton = hotbarFrame:FindFirstChild(buttonName)
-                        baseButton = baseButton and baseButton:FindFirstChild("Base")
-                        if baseButton then
-                            local toolName = baseButton:FindFirstChild("ToolName")
-                            if toolName then
                                 if toolName.Text == toolData.original then
                                     toolName.Text = toolData.new
                                     applyFont(toolName)
                                 end
-                                if toolName.Text == "Do not change here" then addCursedFireTo(baseButton)
+                                if toolName.Text == "Cursed Strike" then
+                                    addCursedFireTo(baseButton)
                                 else
                                     removeCursedFireFrom(baseButton)